 Stichelton is a re-make of Stilton, but uses raw milk.
 The reason for this reinvention followed the decision by makers of Stilton to cease to use raw milk as a reaction to health scares of a possible link to outbreaks of food poisoning with consumption of the cheese's unpasteurised milk.
 The cheese cognescenti mourned it's loss.
 And so in an attempt to recreate the more complex flavours of raw milk Stilton, Randolph Hodgson and American cheesemaker Joe Schneider went about recreating the venerable cheese on the Welbeck estate in Nottinghamshire.
 In late 2006 Stichelton was born.

 I usually make this cake as mini muffins for canapes as, quite honestly I have had a slight aversion to ever seeing this combination as a loaf cake again.
-But as of today, I have so got over myself and will be indulging in the salty, sweet, creamy complex cake as I curl up in my shabby leather fire side chair.
+But as of today, I will be indulging in the salty, sweet, creamy complex cake as I curl up in my shabby leather fire side chair.
 Well, if not exactly the sentiment is very much there.

 Savoury mini muffins